 Within the Hub, the NRC continues to actively pursue collaborative research opportunities in the UK and internationally.
 New and existing industrial partners are committing support for the Centre’s long-term research vision by establishing strategic relationships.

-It is based on the collective experience of a large, research active community at the two institutions with direct experience of the nuclear sector.
+This collaboration is based on the collective experience of a large, research active community at the two institutions with direct experience of the nuclear sector.

-Professor Chris Grosvenor NRC Co-director, University of Oxford
+NRC Co-director, University of Oxford

 In the two years since its establishment, the NRC has generated some excellent interactions, some substantive new projects led by both institutions and a number of new projects that we are still pursuing.